Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab4/README.md

 5. The Vitis Model Composer environment automatically propagates the different data rates through the design.
 <br><br>When a multi-rate design such as this is implemented in hardware, the most optimal implementation is to use a clock at the same frequency as the data; however, the clock is abstracted away in this environment.
 The following methodology demonstrates how to create this ideal implementation in the most efficient manner.

-6. To efficiently implement a multi-rate (or multi-clock) design using Vitis Model Composer you should capture each part running at the same data rate (or clock frequency) in its own hierarchy with its own System Generator token.
+6. To efficiently implement a multi-rate (or multi-clock) design using Vitis Model Composer you should capture each part running at the same data rate (or clock frequency) in its own hierarchy.
 The separate hierarchies should then be linked with FIFOs.

 7. The current design has two obvious, and one less obvious, clock domains:
     - The gain control input POWER_SCALE could be configurable from a CPU and therefore can run at the same clock frequency as the CPU.